BeaEngine/beaengine/doc/examples.md

 # 2. How to decode a limited block of bytes

 It is possible to ask to BeaEngine to decode a limited block of bytes.
-This small program decodes instructions of its own code located between 2 virtual addresses (0x401000 and 0x401020, arbitrary choice).
+This small program decodes instructions of its own code located between 2 virtual addresses.
 That means BeaEngine won't read any bytes outside these limits even if it tries to decode an instruction starting just before the upper bound.
-To realize this restriction, BeaEngine uses the field **infos.SecurityBlock** that contains the number of bytes we want to read.
+To realize this restriction, BeaEngine uses the field **infos.SecurityBlock** which defines the number of bytes we want to read.
 By default, an intel instruction never exceeds 15 bytes.
 Thus, only SecurityBlock values below this limit are used.
 In all cases, BeaEngine stops decoding an instruction if it exceeds 15 bytes.

 ```
 #include <stdio.h>